-Just like Phnom Penh’s Russian Market, Tbilisi’s Dezerter Bazaar earned its name during wartime: Soldiers absconding from the Russo-Georgian War in the 1920s would offload their weapons and gear at the marketplace, earning it the moniker ‘deserter’.
-Phnom Penh’s Psar Toul Tom Poung – better known as the Russian Market – owes its English name to the Soviet soldiers who shopped and traded there.
+The Dezerter Bazaar earned its name during wartime: Soldiers absconding from the Russo-Georgian War in the 1920s would offload their weapons and gear at the marketplace, earning it the moniker ‘deserter’.
+Similarly, Phnom Penh’s Psar Toul Tom Poung – better known as the Russian Market – owes its English name to the Soviet soldiers who shopped and traded there.
 It’s still a favourite spot for buying old Soviet coins – and according to some, grenades.

 That’s where the comparison between a Cambodian wet market and Georgia’s agrarian Dezerter Bazaar end.
 A laundry list of what’s available at the Bazaar would be redundant: take a look for yourself in this series of photos I captured on our first visit to the Dezerter Bazaar one Friday morning in March.

 You’ll find some practical advice for navigating the Dezerter Bazaar and getting there by public transport at the end of this post.

 The Dezerter Bazaar is located north of downtown Tbilisi on the eastern bank of the river, close to Station Square (Tbilisi’s main train station) and the Dinamo Arena.
 There are lots of ways to enter the Bazaar, but the main entrance is on Tsinamdzgvrishvili Street.
 To get there, take the metro to Station Square and walk one block west.
 Buses 33 and 46 from Freedom Square pull up right outside the market at the stop called ‘Tsinamdzgvrishvili Street #135’.